Clumps of underwater grass, growing up to 3 feet

 Most times, Eel Grass is not a nuisance, especially when growing in the wild.
 Most of US States, notably Washington, in fact go out of their way to encourage the spread of this grass of the aquatic prairies.
 The multi-billion fishing industry is also generally partial to the grass.

 But grass is grass, even the Eel type, and it can get excessive particularly on streams, dams, lakes and ponds.
 When that happens, it can get in the way of fishing and recreation and even totally overwhelm the water body.

-The blanket is additionally useful because it affects only the grass it covers, meaning it can be used to reduce the size rather than entirely destroy an Eel-Grass meadow.
-The Bottom Lake Blanket is currently used in over 400 lakes in over 29 states and in Canada.
+The blanket is additionally useful because it affects only the grass it covers, meaning it can be used to reduce the size rather than entirely destroy an Eel Grass meadow.
+The Lake Bottom Blanket is currently used in over 400 lakes in over 29 states, Canada, Australia and world-wide.

 In shallow water the LBB has trouble killing Eel Grass however keeping the material in all season can make the area useable.
+Also, the LBB will need extra time in the water at greater depths.
 If you have any questions please feel free to get in touch with us any time.
 Contact us